 2016 Down Under Tour

-I visit some the gold rush towns of the East coast states and examine the somewhat forgotten wild days when outlaws and bounty hunters roamed the land.
+I visit the gold rush towns of the East coast states and examine the somewhat forgotten wild days when outlaws and bounty hunters roamed the land.
 Of course I also ride some of the best roads and visit plenty of nice pubs.

 2016 Hokkaido Tour